sahilup/RTMP-Stream-Control-Panel/README.md

 1. Security: Be cautious when executing external commands from PHP, as it can pose security risks.
 Implement proper input validation and access control to prevent unauthorized access.

-2. Authentication: This code does not include user authentication.
+2. Authentication: This code does not include user authentication yet.
 Consider adding authentication mechanisms to restrict access to authorized users only.

 3. Permissions: Ensure that your web server has the necessary permissions to execute the Bash scripts.
 Limit the scripts' permissions to prevent unauthorized modifications.